-3 ways facilities management companies can improve their online marketing activities
+3 ways facilities management companies can improve their off & online marketing activities

 There are not many marketing avenues that facilities management companies are not utilising.
 From online marketing activities such as social media through to offline trade press articles, the nature of their business means that there is always something to say.
 So why does it always seem so PR driven?

 By that, we mean much of their off and online marketing activities are faceless.
 The human element of this industry seems to get lost.
 Yet, to be successful and thriving in this customer-based industry, you need to be human and push the focus onto your customers.